Government Science High School: Scout

 Scouts is one of the most renowned co-curricular activities of Government Science High School.
-This team has a very regular participation in Scout and Cub Scout activities including National Scout Jamboree.
-In 2004, a student from this institution was awarded President's Scout Award, the highest award for Scouts.
-Also another student, K.M.Shakrat Ullah, achieved the 'Shapla Cub Award'.
+This team has very regular participation in Scout and Cub Scout activities including National Scout Jamboree.
+In 2004, a student from this institution was awarded the President's Scout Award, the highest award for Scouts.
+K.M.Shakrat Ullah has been awarded the President's Scout Award in 2021 and had achieved the 'Shapla Cub Award'.

 Committees

 There are 9 committees to maintain the school properly.
 And here is a list of those committees.